 In these circumstances, it may not be appropriate for the person to go through a full review and revision of the plan.
 The local authority should respond to these ‘light touch’ requests in a proportionate and reasonable way.

-Where a revision is necessary, assessment and care planning processes as detailed in Assessment and Support Planning should be followed as appropriate and proportionate to the person’s situation.
-Where a plan is for a person with mental health problems, this chapter should be read in conjunction with Mental Capacity.
+Where a revision is necessary, assessment and care planning processes as detailed in the Assessment and Support Planning chapters should be followed as appropriate and proportionate to the person’s situation.
+Where a plan is for a person with mental health problems, this chapter should be read in conjunction with the Mental Capacity chapter.

 3. Keeping Plans under General Review